vinyldns/go-vinyldns/CONTRIBUTING.md

 * Complete the [the required template](PULL_REQUEST_TEMPLATE.md)
 * Do not include issue numbers in the PR title

+### Contributor License Agreement

+Before Comcast merges your code into the project you must sign the [Comcast Contributor License Agreement (CLA)](https://gist.github.com/ComcastOSS/a7b8933dd8e368535378cda25c92d19a).

+If you haven't previously signed a Comcast CLA, you'll automatically be asked to when you open a pull request.
+Alternatively, we can send you a PDF that you can sign and scan back to us.
+Please create a new GitHub issue to request a PDF version of the CLA.

 ## Styleguides

 ### Git Commit Messages